Guess what is this steel structure tower for?

 Look what I’ve got from Cheung Chau.
 “Peace” bun tees and souvenirs, and six big and REAL “peace” buns filled with lotus and sesame!

-Next, more about Hong Kong!
+Next, more on Hong Kong!